- Computational Social Science

 INFO 5905 Professional Career Development – offered in the fall and spring term.

 All MPS students are required to enroll in and successfully complete INFO 5905 Professional Career Development.
-Kate Reiter, MPS Professional Development Advisor, is the instructor for this 0.5 credit, pass/fail course.
-Students who have received a job offer or have secured a job awaiting them after graduation may petition to waive this requirement by emailing Kate at firstname.lastname@example.org prior to the start of the semester.
+It is a 0.5 credit, pass/fail course.
+Students who have received a job offer or have secured a job awaiting them after graduation may petition to waive this requirement by emailing Barb Woske at email@example.com prior to the start of the semester.
 If you are waived from this requirement please attach the approval to your course checklist for future reference.